 Property Works Mallorca has developed a simple guide to follow when considering a purchase in Spain.
 We hope this is of some use.
-This is not intended to replace any advice given by your legal advisor, so make sure appoint a good one.
+This is not intended to replace any advice given by your lawyer, so make sure you appoint a good one.
 The information outlined below is to guide you only and should not be relied on.

 Happy house hunting!

 In our view, the first step you should take prior to purchasing is to discuss finance options with both UK and Spanish Banks.
 Due to restrictive mortgage finance available and strict credit control you should identify how much bank finance is available and if a purchase is viable.

 We can help you to identify competitive lenders here in Mallorca.
 Please see Property Works Mortgage and Finance section.